Chronic obstructive pulmonary disease (COPD) is an umbrella term for a number of lung diseases that prevent proper breathing.

 - collapsed lung – the lung may develop an air pocket.
 If the air pocket bursts during a coughing fit, the lung will deflate

-- heart problems – the heart has to work extremely hard to pump blood through the lungs
+- heart problems – the heart has to work extremely hard to pump blood through the damaged lungs

 - osteoporosis – where bones become thin and break more easily.
 Steroid use in people with COPD is thought to contribute to osteoporosis